-Foodborne intoxications are caused by the ingestion of toxins; natural or preformed, bacterial or chemical and the incubation period ranged from minutes to hours.
-Bacillus Cereus, Clostridium botulinum, Staphylococcus aureus are the common causes of Foodborne Intoxication
+The ingestion of toxins causes foodborne intoxications, natural or preformed, bacterial or chemical, and the incubation period ranges from minutes to hours.
+Bacillus Cereus, Clostridium botulinum, Staphylococcus aureus are the common causes of foodborne intoxication.

 Live bacteria, viruses, or parasites are responsible for foodborne infections.
-They invade and multiply in the lining of intestine and incubation period varies from hours to days.
+They invade and multiply in the lining of the intestine and the incubation period varies from hours to days.
 Campylobacter jejuni, Listeria monocytogenes, and Escherichia coli 0157:H7 are the major causes of foodborne infections.